Freund's adjuvant

 Freund's adjuvant is a solution of antigen emulsified in mineral oil and used as an immunopotentiator (booster).
 The complete form, Freund's Complete Adjuvant (FCA or CFA) is composed of inactivated and dried mycobacteria (usually M. tuberculosis), whereas the incomplete form (FIA or IFA) lacks the mycobacterial components (hence just the water in oil emulsion).
 It is named after Jules T. Freund.

 Regulation

 Freund's complete adjuvant is effective in stimulating cell-mediated immunity and leads to potentiation of T helper cells that leads to the production of certain immunoglobulins and effector T cells.
 Its use in humans is forbidden by regulatory authorities, due to its toxicity.
-Even for animal research there are currently guidelines associated with its use, due to its painful reaction and potential for tissue damage.
+In animal research there are also strict guidelines associated with its use, due to its potential for pain and tissue damage.
 Injections of FCA should be subcutaneous or intraperitoneal, because intradermal injections may cause skin ulceration and necrosis; intramuscular injections may lead to temporary or permanent muscle lesion, and intravenous injections may produce pulmonary lipid embolism.